arohiabhilasha/internapp/README.md

 Basic login authentication is implemented in this project with register feature.
 More CSS will be added gradually.

-P.S.
-(There's still a bug in rendering the register page.
-Work in progress)

 In the project directory, you can run: